Canaan Valley Resort State Park: Canaan Valley Resort

 Canaan Valley Resort opened for skiing in 1971, on the original site of Weiss Knob Ski Area.
-It offers 49 ski trails, one terrain park, and a snow tubing area.
-A chairlift and magic carpet access the resort's beginner skiing area, on the far right of the mountain (facing up the slope).
-Other than this terrain and one long green trail running from the summit to the resort base, practically all the mountain terrain is marked more difficult or most difficult.
+It offers 47 ski trails, one terrain park, and a snow tubing area.
+A chairlift and magic carpet give access to the resort's beginner skiing area, located on the right of the mountain (facing up the slope).
+Other than this terrain and a green trail running from the summit to the resort base, all the mountain terrain is marked more difficult (blue) or most difficult (black).
 These blue and black slopes generally descend the mountain at the same pitch, regardless of their difficulty marking.
-A triple chair and quad chair access the resort summit; the latter also has a mid-mountain station, which is the point beginners are encouraged to offload as the upper part of the mountain is steeper.
+A triple chair and quad chair give access to the resort summit; the latter also has a mid-mountain station, which is the point beginners are encouraged to offload as the upper part of the mountain is steeper.

 Amenities and recreation

 Canaan Valley Resort State Park features a 160 room lodge, plus 23 cabins & cottages, and 34 campsites.
 The park also provides hiking trails, bike trails, ski area, and an 18 hole championship-level golf course designed by Geoffrey Cornish.
 In 2016, a paragliding launch site was opened on Cabin Mountain, and is accessible from the ski lift.